dprint/dprint/website/config.md

 ## Incremental

-You may specify to only format files that have changed since the last time you ran `dprint fmt` by specifying `"incremental": true`:
+You may specify to only format files that have changed since the last time you formatted the code:

 ```jsonc
 {